This article has been updated for 2019

 If you have remarried and your new partner has children you would be unlikely to pass the balance of family test because all children (even from previous relationships) are counted.

 Provided you pass the balance of family test you may be able to apply for the Contributory Parent Visa Class, although note here the associated costs which are significant.
 The visa is completed relatively quickly although you will require around $40,000 AUD each.
-For further details on Contributory Parent Visas we recommend that you contact the Dept. of Immigration directly.
+For further details on Contributory Parent Visas take our free visa assessment or head over the Department of Home Affairs.

 The non-Contributory parent visa is significantly cheaper although not a recommended route as it can take over a decade to receive your visas.